Wildlife on Mercer Island

 The City has also developed a Coyote Management Plan that outlines the City’s response to coyote activity.
 The draft plan was presented to the City Council and received unanimous endorsement from all councilmembers at the February 1, 2022 regular council meeting.

-We will continue updating this page to provide a centralized resource for information on coyotes.
-City staff have also streamlined internal awareness across departments: you can contact the City’s customer service team to learn more on how to report a coyote sighting or for referrals to additional wildlife management information from the Department of Fish and Wildlife and the USDA’s Wildlife Services Division.
+You can contact the City’s customer service team to learn more on how to report a coyote sighting or for referrals to additional wildlife management information from the Department of Fish and Wildlife and the USDA’s Wildlife Services Division.

 Where should I look for updates and information?